MatthieuDartiailh/eapii/docs/source/driver_dev/backend_type.rst

 - the vendor python package should be imported in a single file

-- any application wide ressource (such as a server) should be created only when needed and then cached in a module variable (look at eapii/visa/visa.py module for an example).
+- any application wide resource (such as a server) should be created only when needed and then cached in a module variable (look at eapii/visa/visa.py module for an example).

-Feel free to contact the developper or open issue to get support in developping such a driver.
+Feel free to contact the developer or open issue to get support in developing such a driver.